Rutschman, Witt, Vaughn lead list of MLB draft prospects

 OF, Arizona State, 20, 6-5, 210, junior.

-Slugging outfielder has powerful left-handed swing that has him ranked among national leaders in home runs (22), RBIs (61), total bases (163) and runs scored (65) entering Sunday’s NCAA Tournament games.
-Has light-tower power and is five homers shy of Sun Devils’ single-season record of 27 by Mitch Jones in 2000.
+Slugging outfielder has powerful left-handed swing that has him ranked among national leaders in home runs (22), RBIs (63), total bases (165) and runs scored (65).
+Has light-tower power and finished five homers shy of Sun Devils’ single-season record of 27 by Mitch Jones in 2000.
 Had 44-game on-base streak.
 Younger brother of Mariners outfielder Braden Bishop (third round, 2015).

 JJ BLEDAY